Housing Minister Nick Smith is moving forward on using Crown-owned land to build around 600 homes in Auckland.

 He hopes to have the first of the properties ready to occupy in 2017, and at least some of them will be priced at or below $550,000 to make it easier for first-time buyers to enter the market (median Auckland house prices are $720,000 according the the Real Estate Institute).

-These new homes are to be built in Massey East (200), Manukau (60), Avondale (60) and Hobsonville (280) and will be a mixture of detached, terraced and apartments.
+These new homes are to be built in Massey East (200), Manukau (60), Avondale (60) and Hobsonville (280) – they will be a mixture of detached, terraced and apartments.

 However, it appears the land — owned by the taxpayer — will be sold by the Government to developers with some form of covenant to prevent it from being landbanked.
 But why does the land have to be sold at all?